SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Evaluating_Final_Models.md

 # Evaluating Final Models with EnsembleEvaluator

-This guide explains how to use the `EnsembleEvaluator` class to perform a final, unbiased evaluation of the best ensembles discovered by the genetic algorithm.
+This guide explains how to perform a final, unbiased evaluation of the best ensembles discovered by the genetic algorithm.

 ---